SkylineCommunications/dataminer-docs/dataminer-overview/Pricing/Pricing_Usage_based_service.md

 | Support services | MUA < 200: Community Plan<br>MUA >= 200: Continuity/Evolve | Community Plan |

 ### New connector development and changes to existing connectors

-In general, a system running as usage-based service, can use any of the existing connectors available on the [catalog](https://catalog.dataminer.services/) as-is, regardless if they have active subscriptions or are just on PPU, also including new connector versions as they become available.
+In general, a system running as a usage-based service can use any of the existing connectors available in the [DataMiner Catalog](https://catalog.dataminer.services/) as is, regardless of whether they have active subscriptions or are just on PPU.
+This also includes new connector versions as they become available.

-Organizations with 200+ MUA can request changes to existing connectors as well as new connectors, with no additional costs, naturally, **subject to a fair use policy**.
-However, for Organizations under 200 MUA, these services are charged as professional service credits or, optionally, through the purchase of a perpetual license, to lock the price of new connector development.
+Organizations with 200+ MUA can request changes to existing connectors as well as new connectors, with no additional costs, **subject to a fair use policy**.
+However, for organizations under 200 MUA, these services are charged as professional service credits or, optionally, through the purchase of a perpetual license, to lock the price of new connector development.

 ## Billing & metering